-Step 3: Complete the enclosed Artist Residency Request Form making sure to provide us with as many details as possible.
+Step 3: After the planning meeting you will complete the appropriate Artist Residency Request Form (school-based or community-based) making sure to provide as many details as possible.
 If you are uncertain at this point about the source or confirmation of your matching funds simply write "pending" or "awaiting approval."
 You may have funds provided by a school budget, district budget, a PTA, PTO, or PTG, or from a foundation or local business.
 Some sites hold fundraisers in their communities.
 The request form is not a binding document, it simply allows us to determine demand for the program and how to best allocate our funds.
 If you are unsure of how to complete the budget section, call us for assistance.
 Make certain to get signatures from principals or other appropriate administrators.
-Submit your request form as soon as possible to ensure having a good chance to receive matching funds.
+Submit your request form as soon as possible to ensure having a good chance to receive support funding.